 Organizational Development Volunteer

 Albania is a dynamic country that has seen significant change over the last several decades since its transition from communism.
-Albania’s natural beauty and resources, and strategic location at the Western edge of the Balkan peninsula, has allowed for rapid development in some sectors.
+Albania’s natural resources, and strategic location at the Western edge of the Balkan peninsula, has allowed for rapid development in some sectors.
 However, this growth has not been distributed equally across communities, as demonstrated by a growing wealth gap, and many communities in need of services better tailored to meet local needs.

 • Strengthening organizational development processes.

 • Building civic engagement by cultivating a culture in which individuals actively participate in local decision-making, identifying and assessing community needs and priorities.

 • Creating youth development opportunities and structures and community service activities that improve youth leadership skills, promote and encourage community service and volunteerism, and equip youth with knowledge and skills useful for the world of work.